jarmar/DATX02-15-29-report/halftimereport/typechecker.md

 # Type checker results and problems

 ## Type checking
 What is it?
 A semantic analysis where certain tractable properties of the code are verified.
 For example that addition only is applied to numeric values or that indexing is within bounds.
-Some properties, like termination, are excluded from type checking because of their intractable nature (the halting problem is undecidable).
+Some properties, like termination or checking that a function is total, are excluded from type checking because of their intractable nature (the halting problem is undecidable).

 ## Type system
 What is it?
 A formal proof system which allow us to prove certain properties for our code.
-Different type systems try to capture different properties to verify.
+Different type systems try to capture different sets of properties to verify.
 Hopper currently uses the Hindley-Milner type system for lambda calculus.
 It allows for parametric polymorphism.
-This means, in simple terms, that we can have
+This means, in simple terms, that we can have functions which are ignorant of the specifics of their argument.
+For example the identity function would have the type 'A to A', it does not care about the argument, it simply returns it.
+Or the map function which applies a given function to the elements of a list would have the type 'a function from A to B and a list of A to a list of B'.
+As long as the types are internally consistent the map expression will evaluate (assuming the applied function is defined for all values in the list and that it terminates).

 ## Gathering material
 Type theory is a broad field with a plethora of different type systems, of which the description often is very theoretical and carry many subtle points.
 Sifting through this material has therefore taken a lot of time and has at times been quite overwhelming.
 Once we had a grasp on what type system to use we ran in to another problem with the litterature we were studying; lack of concrete implementation details.
 Type systems are given as inference rules over abstract grammars and the translation from theory to code is not treated in any depth in our sources.

 ## Going with algorithm W
+Found tutorial by Grabmüller.
 Algorithm W (Damas Hindley Milner).
 Good stuff about aw, sound, complete, linear on most inputs... expressive enough to type check the basic rules of our grammar.
 Infers the most general type for expressions.